We invite you to enter the William Van Dyke Short Story Prize.

 with all our submissions, we highly recommend reading a copy of the

 magazine to better understand what we are looking for.
-The 2016 winning story appears in Issue No. 41: And the Soul Felt Its Worth.
-The 2015 winning story appears in Issue No. 37: Being Known.
-The 2014 winning story appears in Issue No. 34: Keeping Things Whole.
-We offer all of these in a PDF format for $5 each.
+The 2017 winning story appears in Issue No. 44: Small.
 We also offer a discounted bundle of past print issues featuring the William Van Dyke Short Story Prize.

-- The entry fee is $20 (includes a complimentary copy of the prize issue featuring the winning work; international entries will receive a complimentary PDF copy).
+- The entry fee is $20.
+(Early bird rate—enter by Jan.
+15th and receive a complimentary physical copy of the prize issue featuring the winning work.
+All international entries and entries received after Jan.
+15th will receive a complimentary PDF copy of the prize issue featuring the winning work).

 may submit one story per contest entry fee and it must be 5500 words or